Oppositional defiant disorder (ODD)

 - Have your child's teachers or other caregivers reported similar behaviors in your child?

-- How often over the last six months has your child been easily annoyed or deliberately annoying to others?
+- How often over the last six months has your child had an angry and irritable mood, shown argumentative and defiant behavior, or been vindictive?

 - In what settings does your child demonstrate these behaviors?